matthiasnagel/NimmstaFlutterSDK/README.md

 </resources>
 ```

-Add this to you app level gradle:
+Add this to your app level gradle:
 ```
 android {
     ...